 This is the second part of a 2 part series covering ways to capitalize on real estate crowdfunding.
 Go to Part 1, in case you missed it, where I provide context on the real estate industry and innovative funding approaches being taken.
-I detail some of the top portals we have seen from a volume perspective across a few different classes of funding and provide some strategies and our outlook taking into account some of the macro economic challenges we are faced with.
+At Fund Wisdom we have primarily focused on startups offering equity to invest in directly through portals, but as more real estate is offered on these platforms we assess this area of investment and the overlap.
+I detail some of the top real estate portals based upon transaction volume and break out based upon real estate asset classes of funding.

 Debt: Marketplace P2P Property Lending

 Capital Repayment with Interest - Debt crowdfunding is the funding of debt from individuals, groups, or institutions, more commonly known as peer-to-peer lending (P2P lending).
 The practice of matching borrowers and lenders through online platforms associated with debt crowdfunding allow borrowers to gain access to funds quickly and often at lower interest rates than those offered by banks.

 The benefit to investors is the inherent ability to lend money at a range of interest rates based on proprietary credit scores assigned by each platform.
 Investors can potentially receive regular, attractive returns while leveling risk across various borrowers.

 Some platforms take some or all an existing real estate loan, secured by a deed on the underlying property, and syndicate it out to a network of individual investors at a fixed rate of return.
 Other platforms act as the lender, issuing a loan to a real estate developer or flipper.
 In either case, the platform’s network of investors is offered a flat annual rate of return.
 According to Passive Income MD "typically between 7% and 12% - over a relatively short term - generally 6 to 18 months.
 Since these investments are secured by the property and short in a term, they tend to be a good fit for more risk-averse investors."